nandini8/Atlan_Task/README.md

 # Taskmanager for Long Running Jobs - Backend Challenge

 ## Task
-The `Collect` platform of "<Insert Company name here>" has a variety of long-running tasks which require time and resources on the servers.
+The `Collect` platform of "Atlan" has a variety of long-running tasks which require time and resources on the servers.
 The task was to design a system such that these long running jobs can be triggered off and not consume the valuable resources.
 For this, we have to design the REST APIs with the help of which the client now has the capabilities to pause/stop/terminate the long running jobs.

 ## Tech Stacks Used
 1. Flask (Python Web Framework)